20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ```sh
 stack run
 ```
-in the main directory, where the file `stack.yaml` is.
+in the main directory, where the file `stack.yaml` is located.
 The model will be compiled and a predefined set of analytics will be run.
 The results of the predefined analytics will be shown on terminal.

 ## Interactive execution